DaneBentley/smartfind-extension/README.md

 ## Security Notes

-- **Never commit `config.json` or `rules.json` with real API keys to version control**
+- **Never commit `.env` or `.env.local` files with real API keys to version control**
 - The `.gitignore` file is configured to exclude sensitive files
-- Always use environment variables in production deployments
+- API keys are stored securely in Vercel environment variables
+- The extension uses a secure proxy pattern to avoid exposing API keys in client code

 ## Development